44jovi/44jovi/README.md

 Driven to do meaningful work with technology to make a positive difference in the world.

+Former group marketing and intellectual property manager of a global engineering/manufacturing organisation.

 Recent graduate of a full-time, self-led, immersive Software Engineering program at [Makers](https://makers.tech/), one of Europe's top software development training providers.

-Now seeking a full-time role in software development with a focus on delivering value and consistently improving myself.
-Please see [my GitHub CV](https://github.com/44jovi/cv).
+Now passionate to begin a career in software development with a focus on making valuable contributions and continual self-improvement.

-Several years of experience in coordinating marketing projects, working with multiple teams across a large engineering organisation, and liaising with product engineers, customers, clients, partners, suppliers and other stakeholders.

-I’m also an:
+I am also an:

 - 🍜 Enthusiastic foodie
 - ☕ Coffee appreciation specialist